Teyras/MT/text/chapters/340_scheduling_evaluation.md

 - earliest deadline first (the modification presented in section
   \ref{custom-edf})
 - least flexibility job first

+From these algorithms, three employ processing time estimation (earliest deadline, shortest job and OAGM).
+These algorithms will be evaluated twice, once with the `oracle` estimator and once with the `imprecise` estimator.

 The other approach is employed by the multi-level queue algorithm family.
 The MLFQ algorithm depends heavily on preemption, which disqualifies it from our